e-zz/logseq-pdf-extract/README.md

 > For example, if the citation key is `Smith2021`, then the item page will have `alias:: [[Smith2021]]`.
 Also, the item will be inserted as `[[Smith2021]]` at cursor, instead of the full title.

+#### Template for Zotero items
+The template specifying how entries should be imported at cursor.
+See the [template](https://github.com/e-zz/logseq-pdf-extract/wiki/Template-for-the-%60import-at-cursor%60-function) for more details.

 #### `unwanted_keys`

 A list of item page property keys that you don't want to import.
 For example, if you don't want to import `original-title`, then add `original-title` to the list.
 Separate keys with commas or newlines, like this: